FASTENERS 101™

 It may rust in concrete depending on the environmental conditions.

-Use a protective ventilation mask, goggles, and wash skin after cutting due to health hazards.
+Use protective ventilation, a mask, and goggles, and wash skin after cutting due to potential health hazards.

 It’s corrosion-resistant in harsh environments, making it ideal for exterior use.